 Failure to provide the proper number of days' notice required when cancelling or refusing to renew a policy.
 Section 38.2-2212 of the Code of Virginia provides the various notice requirements for cancelling or refusing to renew a policy.
-Examiners frequently find that insurers fail to provide the proper number of days' notice required when terminating policies.
+Examiners frequently find that insurers fail to provide the proper number of days' notice required for a particular type of termination.